-Sneak Peek: The new, updated Kubernetes cloud provider for Spinnaker
+Sneak Peek: The New and Updated Kubernetes Cloud Provider for Spinnaker

 The Spinnaker community is about to unveil a new, manifest-based version of the Kubernetes cloud driver for Spinnaker, built in collaboration between Armory and Google, which is currently in a closed community review.
 It will was unveiled at a March 13th meetup at Gusto HQ in San Francisco.